Recipe Overview

 - 2 teaspoons kosher salt, divided

-- 1 teaspoons coarse ground black pepper, divided
+- 1 teaspoon coarse ground black pepper, divided

 - 1 whole chicken (6 pounds), giblets removed, and patted dry with paper towel